-We very much appreciate your support in ensuring your child's attendance improves and please be assured that we remain available to assist with any barriers or issues that you feel may be impacting on your child's ability to attend school regularly.
-If you would like to discuss your child's attendance, or if you would like further advice, please contact me on alverton@tpacademytrust.org.
-However, please be aware that if we do not hear from you and your child accrues further absence, a referral to the school Pastoral Lead will be made who will contact you direct to undertake further enquiry,
+Please help us to ensure your child's attendance improves and be assured that we remain available to assist with any barriers or issues that you feel may be impacting on your child's ability to attend school regularly.
+If you would like to discuss your child's attendance, or if you would like further advice, please contact me on --------.
+However, please be aware that if we do not hear from you and your child accrues further absence, a referral to the Pastoral team will be made who will contact you direct to undertake further enquiry,